ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 and writes ``cellprofilerandcellpose_metadata.csv`` so each exported file can be linked back to its source.

-> **CellProfiler + Cellpose on Apple Silicon**
+> **Launching CellProfiler / Cellpose**
 >
-> CellProfiler currently ships pre-built wheels for Intel macOS.
-On Apple Silicon
-> (M-series) Macs, create an x86_64 Conda environment from a **Rosetta** terminal:
+> Use the separate environment described in the root README:
 > ```bash
-> arch -x86_64 /bin/zsh              # open a Rosetta shell (or use Terminal → Get Info → Open using Rosetta)
-> CONDA_SUBDIR=osx-64 conda env create -f cellprofiler_osx64.yml
-> conda activate cellprofiler_osx64
+> conda activate cellprofiler_env
-> conda config --env --set subdir osx-64
-> cellprofiler  # launches the GUI (now Cellpose-aware once the plugin is added)
+> cellprofiler          # CellProfiler GUI (legacy wxPython stack)
+> cellpose              # Cellpose GUI (Qt/PyQt6)
 > ```
-> This keeps the main `organoid_roi_incucyte_imaging` environment ARM-native while
-> giving CellProfiler access to Cellpose and PyTorch.
-A future release will include
-> an automated pipeline that reads the metadata CSV and passes each export through
-> Cellpose headlessly.
+> This environment is built from `environment.cellprofiler.yml` and pins the legacy imaging libraries that CellProfiler expects, while the main ROI / projection tooling stays on the modern `organoid_roi_incucyte_imaging` stack.

 ### Developing additional analyses